 Colostrum is a fluid that comes from the breasts of humans, cows, and other mammals moments right after giving birth, before the actual milk appears.
 Backed up with over 4000 studies verifying its power, Colostrum can help with any autoimmune condition, including Psoriasis.

-When the colostrum is taken from milking of 12 hours, 24 hours, etc, as some companies claim, the quality and strength greatly diminishes.
+Always be sure your getting colostrum from the first milking, within 6 hours.
+When the colostrum is taken from milking outside of this time frame, 12 hours, 24 hours, etc, the quality and strength greatly diminishes (as this is transitional milk not true colostrum).
 Also make sure that the Colostrum is NOT de-fated.
 Almost 50% of the goodness of colostrum is actually found in the fat.

 2. Niacin Therapy (Vitamins supplements)